elkuno213/ros2-ws-template/README.md

-# ROS2 Development Environment with Docker and VSCode Remote Explorer
+# ROS2 Development Environment with Docker and VSCode Dev Container

-This repository sets up a Docker-based development environment for ROS2 (Humble), enabling you to code, build, and debug ROS2 projects using VSCode Remote Explorer.
+This repository sets up a Docker-based development environment for ROS2 (Humble), enabling you to code, build, and debug ROS2 projects using VSCode Dev Container.
 It includes a multi-container setup with a noVNC GUI container to forward the graphical output from the ROS2 container.

 ## Features